google/or-tools/cmake/README.md

 <a href="docs/ci.md">CI</a> |
 </nav>

-OR-Tools comes with a CMake based build ([CMakeLists.txt](../CMakeLists.txt)) that can be used on a wide range of platforms (the "C" stands for cross-platform).
+OR-Tools comes with a CMake-based build ([CMakeLists.txt](../CMakeLists.txt)) that can be used on a wide range of platforms (the "C" stands for cross-platform).
 If you don't have CMake installed already, you can download it for free from <http://www.cmake.org/>.

-CMake works by generating native Makefiles or build projects that can be used in the compiler environment of your choice.<br>You can either build OR-Tools with CMake as a standalone project or it can be incorporated into an existing CMake project.
+CMake works by generating native Makefiles or build projects that can be used in the compiler environment of your choice.<br>You can either build OR-Tools with CMake as a standalone project or incorporate it into an existing CMake project.

 ## Requirement
 You'll need:

 * `CMake >= 3.18`.
-* A C++20 compiler (gcc 8 or above)
+* A C++20 compiler (GCC 10 or above)

 ## Solvers supported